 Why test for perchlorate?

-Perchlorate is in the bodies of virtually all Americans due to environmental contamination, its use in consumer products, and from the degradation of hypochlorite bleach, a common disinfectant to wash and peel vegetables and to clean food contact materials, to perchlorate. .
-Contaminated food is responsible for more than 80% of exposure.
+Perchlorate is in the bodies of virtually all Americans due to environmental contamination, its use in consumer products, and from the degradation of hypochlorite bleach to percholorate.
+(Hypochlorite bleach is a common disinfectant used to wash and peel vegetables and to clean food contact materials like food processing equipment and containers).
+Contaminated food is responsible for more than 80% of exposure (see Is perchlorate really in food?, below, for details).
 At even low levels, perchlorate can affect brain development because it inhibits the body’s ability to use iodine to make essential thyroid hormones.

 Given the potential health consequences to children’s brain development, food manufacturers and retailers need to use readily available best practices to reduce perchlorate contamination.
 One of these best practices is systematic testing of food products and food ingredients likely to be contaminated with perchlorate.